(Editor’s Note: This post has been recently updated for accuracy and completeness. It was originally published in June 2020 by Manoj Kumar.)

 - More work on Grid stability and resilience

 We’ve also refreshed our branding, documentation, and the website, so check out Selenium.dev!

-Selenium is an Open-Source project, and we do this voluntarily so there are no definite timelines that can be promised, but thanks for sticking with us and we’re excited that the new release is now here.
+Selenium is an Open-Source project, and we do this voluntarily so there are never definite timelines that can be promised, but thanks for sticking with us and we’re excited that the new release is now here.

 Please come and give us a hand if you have the energy and time!
 Happy hacking!

 Thanks Simon Stewart in helping review this post!

 Manoj Kumar is a Principal Consultant at ThoughtWorks.
 Manoj is an avid open-source enthusiast and a committer to the Selenium & Appium project.
 And a member of the project leadership committee for Selenium.
 Manoj has also contributed to various libraries and frameworks in the automated testing ecosystem like ngWebDriver, Protractor and Serenity to name a few.
 An avid accessibility practitioner who loves to share knowledge and is a voluntary member of the W3C ACT-R group.
 In his free time, he contributes to Open-Source projects or research on Accessibility and enjoys spending time with his family.
 He blogs at AssertSelenium.